Phillip-Rek/perthite/README.md

 # <div align="center"> Photon-JS </div>

-Photon-JS is a light weight, easy to learn JavaScript templating engine that can be used on server with Express as well as on front-end to dynamically render content with an aid of JavaScript logic.
+Photon-JS is a light weight, easy to learn JavaScript templating engine that can be used on server with NodeJs as well as on front-end.

 ## Installing
 For now you can download this remote repository to your local machine and start using it right away.